Entanglement of particles versus entanglement of fields: independent quantum resources: Indistinguishable particles

-For indistinguishable particles, such as bosons, the notion of particle entanglement is more contentious.
-This is due to the definition of the symmetric tensor product $\vee$ [Eq. \eqref{eq:IndistTensorProd}] which generally produces a nonlocal superposition with respect to $\otimes$.
+For indistinguishable particles, such as bosons, the notion of particle entanglement is contentious.
+This is due to the definition of the symmetric tensor product $\vee$ [Eq. \eqref{eq:IndistTensorProd}], which generally produces a nonlocal superposition with respect to $\otimes$.
 This leads to two possible definitions of separability.
-In the community, there have been discussions with defenders of different sides \cite{GMW02,BFT14,CCF18}, and both sides have provided convincing arguments, in particular, when focusing on specific applications \cite{CMMTF07,KCP14,MYFZTA20}.
-An agnostic standpoint is taken here (as well as in Sec. \ref{sec:InDistPartFermion} for fermions), meaning that we discuss all options of particle entanglement in bosonic systems without any preference, and the reader is invited to select their preferred point of view.
+In the community, there have been discussions from defenders of both definitions \cite{GMW02,BFT14,CCF18}, and both sides have {produced} convincing arguments, in particular, when focusing on applications \cite{CMMTF07,KCP14,MYFZTA20}.
+An agnostic standpoint is taken here, meaning that we discuss all options of particle entanglement in bosonic {(and later in fermionic)} systems without any preference, and the reader is invited to select their preferred point of view.